0cjs/sedoc/ee/tools/soldering.md

 Heat shrink can also be shrunk by rubbing the shank of the soldering iron against it (not too slowly).

+Aluminum cannot be soldered without [very special techniques][Al]: Al immediately reacts with atmospheric oxygen to form a very tough, strongly bound oxide layer a few atoms thick.
+(Anodising forms a similar, thicker layer.)
+Even within a joint, oxide can also form over time via oxygen diffusing through the metal around the joint, so what looks like a good joint initially may entirely detach after a few weeks.

 Soldering Iron
 --------------